cjlcoursework/udacity-postgres-model/README.md

 Do the following steps in your README.md file.
+## Second submission - change notes
+- [x] Make sure to use correct data types, like for songplay_id it should be SERIAL and for user_id it should be INT.
+- [x] The tables currently do not specify NOT NULLs.
+Please revise your sql_queries.py with that info.
+- [x] You should run the tests under the Sanity Tests section at the end of the test.ipynb notebook to check your work for obvious errors.
+---
 ## The purpose of this database
 To join `event` data (from log_data/) with additional `dimensional` data from songs_data/` The basic schema comes from the project instructions, and they looked reasonable,and I stayed close to those requirements to avoid confusion.